gabrie30/hello-world/README.md

 # hello-world

-A basic hello world app that runs in kubernetes on port 8080, has a few extra endpoints for debugging or experimentation
+A basic hello world app that runs in kubernetes on port 8080, has a few extra endpoints for debugging or experimentation.

 ## Kubernetes manifests